aakllee/aakllee.github.io/content/posts/linkedin/index.md

 tags = ['Technology', 'Privacy', 'Cybersecurity', 'akll.org']
 +++

+TLDR: LinkedIn has randomly disabled my account, having prevented me from logging in due to a broken login system, then demanded my passport/driving licence to reinstate my account, before then blocking me from even giving that to them anyway.

+***

 Greetings all, and welcome to the first post on this website—a website born not of love, but of hate, vice, and spite.